markpmlim/vImageGammaCorrection/Readme.md

 <br />
 <br />

-Deployment target is set at macOS 10.15.x
+Run-time target is set at macOS 10.15.x or later.

 <br />
 <br />